Two Max Planck Institutes in Göttingen become one

 The new research institute will have a total of 16 departments, each headed by a director.
-13 departments will be located at the Faßberg site and 3 at the “City Campus” in Hermann-Rein-Strasse.
+13 departments will be located at the Faßberg site and 3 at the 'City Campus' in Hermann-Rein-Strasse.
 It will be the largest institute of the MPS for the time being.
 All existing scientific groups, service facilities, and the administration with their respective budgets will be integrated into the future MPI.
 “This will enable us to exploit a wide range of synergy effects.
 Nevertheless, none of the current employees will lose their jobs as a result of the merger,” Brose emphasizes.
 The name of the new institute will be 'MPI of Multidisciplinary Sciences'.
 “The naming process took a while and we discussed many suggestions.
 We are pleased that the new name reflects our characteristic – the extraordinary scientific breadth – which is unique within the Max Planck Society,” Rodnina reports.

 Ideal location for multidisciplinary research